 Buy a Satin Bonnet

 It’s important to protect your transitioning hair with a satin bonnet or pillowcase every night.
-Satin will help keep your hair hydrated, curls intact, and reduce breakage.
+Laying on satin material will help to keep moisture in your hair, prevent breakage and split-ends, and also keep your styles looking and feeling fresh.
+Both a bonnet and pillowcase provide the same benefits!

 Related Post: 13 Must-Have Tools for Your Natural Hair Journey